Yuzu Ichandrin

 Size at Maturity:

-Flying Dragon: Typically 6–8 ft tall and wide
+Flying Dragon: Typically 6–8 ft tall and wide•

-Note: Trees grown in containers remain smaller and are easily maintained with pruning.
+C-35: Typically 10–12 ft tall and wideNote: Trees grown in containers remain smaller and are easily maintained with pruning.

 Bloom Time: Spring

-Ripening Time: Late fall to early winter
+Ripening Time: Fall to early winter

 Pollination Requirements: Self-fertile